Yelp/mrjob/docs/guides/dataproc-quickstart.rst

   * :command:`gcloud auth login`
   * :command:`gcloud auth application-default init`

+On some versions of gcloud, you may have to manually configure project ID for :mrjob-opt:`ssh_tunnel` to work.

+* run :command:`gcloud projects list` to get your project ID
+* :command:`gcloud config set project <project_id>`

 It's also helpful to set :command:`gcloud`\'s :mrjob-opt:`region` and :mrjob-opt:`zone` to match mrjob's defaults: